Paul Phua

-Wei Seng "Paul" Phua (born 29 April 1964) is a Malaysian businessman and poker player.
+Wei Seng "Paul" Phua (born 29 April 1964) is a Malaysian businessman and nosebleed-stakes poker player.
 Phua is a casino VIP junket operator who regularly hosts high stakes gambling in Macau.
 Phua has been called "A Legend in the Gambling World" and the "World's Biggest Bookmaker"(IBCBET).

 Early life

 Phua was born in 1964 in Miri, Malaysia, a coastal city in northeastern Sarawak.

 As a child, he had a passion for sports, he played badminton, football, basketball, softball and table tennis.

 At the age of 15, Phua was sent to attend school in Singapore.
 There, he played bowling before becoming involved in the Macau casino junket business.

 Career

 Phua has a career as a VIP junket operator in Macau and was an ambassador for San Marino to Montenegro.

 In 2006, he worked with Steve Wynn who opened Wynn Macau and expanded Wynn's business.

-He regularly hosts high stakes gambling where he allegedly built up a net worth of USD$1 billion.
+He regularly hosts high stakes gambling where he allegedly built up a net worth of USD$10 billion.